Campaigns

 Our Values

-- promotes and protects the values of the natural environment of North Queensland;
+- Act as a voice for and promote and protect the values of the natural environment of North Queensland;

-- furthers the protection and rehabilitation of the environment through advocacy and education;
+- Work towards protection and rehabilitation of the environment through advocacy and education;

-- ensures that resource use and development in the region occurs in an ecologically sustainable manner and respects species, habitats and the integrity of ecosystems;
+- Work to ensure that resource use in the region occurs in an ecologically sustainable manner and respects species, habitats and the integrity of ecosystems;

-- collaborates with and, where possible, assists organisations and individuals working toward environmental conservation within the region; and
+- Collaborate and, where possible, assist organisations and individuals working toward environmental conservation within the region;

-- works with governments to ensure that legislation, regulations and policies are designed and implemented to protect the values of the natural environment of North Queensland.
+- Work with governments to ensure that legislation, regulations, policies and plans are designed and implemented to protect the values of the natural environment of North Queensland.

 NQCC fundraising dinner a success